Inclusion Blueprint Sets New Standard for Measuring Law Firm Inclusion & Diversity

 - 5% representation of LGBTQ+ equity partners.

 “In setting the targets, we looked at recent law school graduation rates and the current representation of historically underrepresented populations at Am Law 200 firms,” explained Caren Ulrich Stacy, CEO of Diversity Lab.
-“The Inclusion Blueprint Quotient are middle-ground targets between those numbers and definitely a stretch for the majority of Am Law 200 firms to reach in the short-term.
+“The Inclusion Blueprint Thresholds are middle-ground targets between those numbers and definitely a stretch for the majority of Am Law 200 firms to reach in the short-term.
 As more firms achieve these thresholds, our plan is to increase the targets annually until they mirror law school graduation rates.”

 In addition to setting tough, but achievable diversity targets, the Blueprint outlines inclusion practices that have proven to develop, advance, and retain diverse talent and measures whether firms have implemented them at the firm leadership and practice group levels.
 Unlike surveys that merely provide a snapshot of where firms currently stand, the Inclusion Blueprint provides a roadmap or “blueprint” of actions firms can take to continue to invest in their diverse talent.
 Those practices include actively monitoring diverse lawyers’ work activities and experiences, such as work allocation, leave, sponsorship, client pitches, and other critical development and advancement opportunities, to ensure that all lawyers have fair and equal access to career growth.